 Experts consider the hepatitis B vaccine to be safe and effective.

-People should ideally receive the vaccine at as young an age as possible to protect them from contracting hepatitis B. The AAP recommend vaccinating newborns on the day of their birth.
-Although most pregnant women receive testing for hepatitis B as part of their prenatal care, the test can occasionally give a false negative result.
+People should ideally receive the vaccine at as young an age as possible to protect them from contracting hepatitis B. The AAP recommends vaccinating newborns on the day of their birth.